 Provides support and direct assistance to shelter residents to ensure their health and safety, which includes walking the hallways, making sure that children are safe and occupied and bathrooms and common areas are kept clean.
 Communicates observations and concerns to BAK team and alerts supervisors of serious incidents related to health and safety.

 Communicates clearly when answering calls from the Crisis Center or Abused Persons Program about new admissions.
-Welcomes new residents to the BAK center, assists with their orientation and intake to the residential facility and provides for immediate needs.
+Welcomes new residents to the BAK center, assists with their orientation and intake to the residential facility and provides for immediate needs; also assist with resident admissions and discharges.

 Assists in the provision of nutritious meals and snacks for residents and children per established schedule, and assists residents in meal preparation, set up and clean up.

 Ensures that the facility is clean and in good order, eliciting assistance from residents and other RAs to handle routine household chores.
 Prepares rooms that have been vacated for new residents and does laundry.
-Alerts supervisor of need for repairs or maintenance.
+Alerts the Residential Services Coordinator of need for repairs or maintenance.

+Coordinate activities and assist residents with daily living tasks and/or concrete service plans, ensuring safety, cleanliness and order in the Center.
+Be responsive to moment to moment resident needs and act as a liaison between the resident and counseling staff.

 Provides transportation for residents to appointments as deemed necessary in program vehicle, or with tokens and taxi vouchers.
-These may include court, medical appointments, social services and housing agencies, and to pick up client belongings that were left behind.
+These may include court, medical appointments, social services, and housing agencies, and to pick up client belongings that were left behind.

 Assists with Child Care duties as requested and with weekly recreational and leisure time activities at the Center.
 Assists with BAK’s special seasonal events such as the Holiday Store, Summer Camp and Birthday celebrations.